 Since your site will ultimately be driven by aesthetics you need to focus on your website’s theme first and foremost.
 Themes are pre-made design templates you can copy and tweak to your liking, and almost every website on the Web is based on a theme.

-The good news is that the Internet is full of beautiful and highly functional themes to choose from, and many of them can be adapted to suit a photography blog with only a few minor customizations.
+The good news is that the Internet is full of beautiful and highly functional photography themes to choose from, and many of them can be adapted to suit you with only a few minor customizations.

 Now, themes are great, but not all themes are created equal, and you might find a theme you absolutely adore, yet you can’t for the life of you figure out how to make it ‘just right’.